-This reflects (i) the impact of changes in economic assumptions such as risk free rates, equity prices, and implied volatilities between March 2016 and March 2017 (including the impact of interest rate level and movements of implied volatilities of interest rate swaptions between the time of new business issue (as at the end of each month) in this fiscal year and the end of this fiscal year), (ii) the impact of the difference between actual and expected investment income for this fiscal year, and (iii) the release during the fiscal year of the time value of options and guarantees.
+This reflects (i) the impact of changes in economic assumptions such as risk free rates, equity prices, implied volatilities, and inflation rates between March 2017 and March 2018 (including the impact of interest rate level and movements of implied volatilities of interest rate swaptions between the time of new business issue (as at the end of each month) in this fiscal year and the end of this fiscal year), (ii) the impact of the difference between actual and expected investment income for this fiscal year, and (iii) the release during the fiscal year of the time value of options and guarantees.

-The value of in-force increased primarily due to a rise in interest rates.
-On the other hand, adjusted net worth decreased primarily due to the decrease in unrealized gains on bonds.
-It also includes the effect of the decrease in required capital due to subordinated debt financing.
+The value of in-force decreased primarily due to a decline in interest rates.
+On the other hand, adjusted net worth increased primarily due to the increase in unrealized gains on bonds.